Stocks rise as Wall Street stabilizes after omicron fall - ExBulletin

 Given the uncertainty, the Dow Jones Industrial Average fluctuated between a loss of 3 points and a gain of 388 points during the day.
 He finished with a gain of 236.60 points, or 0.7%, to 35,135.94.

-The strongest lift for stocks has come from those who have been able to grow strongly, almost regardless of how strong the economy is or how weak the pandemic is.
-Gains from five major tech-focused stocks – Microsoft, Tesla, Apple, Amazon, and Nvidia – alone accounted for more than a third of the S&P 500’s rise.
-Gains in tech-focused stocks also contributed to increase the Nasdaq composite by 1.9%, the market leader.
+The most powerful lift for stocks has come from those who have been able to grow strongly almost regardless of the strength of the economy or the pandemic crisis.
+Gains in five big tech stocks Microsoft, Tesla, Apple, Amazon and Nvidia alone accounted for more than a third of the S&P 500’s rise.
+Gains in tech-focused stocks also helped push the Nasdaq composite up.
+1.9%, the market leader.

 In total, the S&P 500 rose 60.65 points to 4,655.27, while the Nasdaq added 291.18 points to 15,782.83.
 The Russell 2000 Small Business Index was heading for its own rebound after rising 1.6% at the start, but its gains faded into the late afternoon.
 The index slipped 3.96 points, or 0.2%, to 2,241.98.

 The 10-year Treasury yield rose to 1.51% from 1.49% on Friday night, recouping some of its 1.64% drop that day.
-It tends to rise and fall depending on expectations of economic strength and inflation.
+It tends to rise and fall depending on expectations of the strength of the economy and inflation.

 The VIX, an index that measures how worried investors are about upcoming declines in the S&P 500, also weakened significantly.
 But that’s not all the way back to where it was before omicron.